Past Perfect Continuous ESL Worksheets, Games and Activities

 ESL Past Simple and Past Perfect Continuous Game - Grammar and Speaking: Matching, Forming Sentences from Prompts - Group Work - Intermediate (B1) - 25 minutes

 In this free past perfect continuous game, students race to match sentence halves together and put them in the past perfect continuous form.
-In groups, players take it in turns to pick up a beginning card, read the first half of the sentence on the card aloud and place it face-up on the table for everyone to see.
+In groups, players take turns picking up a beginning card, reading the first half of the sentence aloud and placing it face-up on the table for everyone to see.
 All the players then race to find a matching ending from the cards on the table.
 The first player to find the correct ending picks it up and reads it out, putting the verb in brackets in the past perfect continuous form.
-If the other players agree that the ending matches and is grammatically correct, the player wins and keeps the pair of cards.
+If the other players agree that the ending matches and is grammatically correct, the player writes the past perfect continuous form of the verb on the ending card and keeps the two cards.
 If not, the player is out of the round and the other players continue looking for the correct ending.
 The player with the most cards at the end of the game is the winner.

 How does it end?
 Preview